Mount Erickson

 Going at a leisurely pace, it took us three hours to reach the south summit.
 We continued along the ridge, dropping down to the col (losing 80 m of elevation) only to climb nearly 300 m to the false summit, distinguished by a green tower in the shape of a missile.
 From there it was an easy scramble along the ridge with little elevation gain to the true summit.

-Although the views weren't outstanding, we enjoyed climbing Mount Erickson.
-I highly recommend it as a late season scramble.
+We appreciated the views on the summit, and we enjoyed climbing Mount Erickson.
+I highly recommend it as a late-season scramble.

-MOVIE (3:39)
+MOVIE

 KML Track

-Mount Erickson seen from the highway above Summit Lake.
+Mount Erickson seen from the highway above Summit Lake

-The trip begins with a steep climb.
+The trip begins with a steep climb from the highway

 This sheep horn was surprisingly heavy.
+I wouldn't want to carry two of them on my head!

 Sonny climbs a stretch of rocks.
 Phillipps Peak in the background.

-Reaching yet another rock slope.
+Reaching yet another rocky slope

-A dead tree on a rock slope
+A dead tree on a rocky slope

-A mining project blights the view west.
+A mining project blights the view west

-On the south summit looking at the false summit which is topped by a green tower.
+On the south summit looking at the false summit which is topped by a green tower

 A fissure on the south summit